viniciuskloppel/kite/README.md

 ![Tests](https://github.com/helius-labs/kite/actions/workflows/tests.yaml/badge.svg)

 > [!NOTE]
-> Kite has undergone extensive testing, but it's also newly released, so you may discover some bugs.
+> This is the first public release of Kite - it has extensive tests, but you should consider it a preview and it may have some bugs.
 Please [report any issues](https://github.com/helius-dev/kite/issues) you find.

-## A modern Solana TypeScript framework

 Kite leverages the speed and elegance of [Solana web3.js version 2](https://www.helius.dev/blog/how-to-start-building-with-the-solana-web3-js-2-0-sdk) but allows you to complete most Solana tasks in a single step.
 Since Kite uses web3.js version 2 for the heavy lifting, the full features of web3.js version 2 are available.
 If you decide you no longer need Kite, you can easily remove it and use plain web3.js version 2.